First United (NASDAQ:FUNC) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of First United (NASDAQ:FUNC – Get Rating) in a research report sent to investors on Monday.
-The firm issued a buy rating on the bank’s stock.
+StockNews.com started coverage on shares of First United (NASDAQ:FUNC – Get Rating) in a research note issued on Tuesday.
+The firm set a “buy” rating on the bank’s stock.

-Several other research analysts have also recently weighed in on FUNC.
-Raymond James lifted their price target on shares of First United from $24.00 to $26.00 and gave the stock an outperform rating in a research note on Tuesday, February 8th.
-Zacks Investment Research upgraded shares of First United from a hold rating to a strong-buy rating and set a $25.00 price target on the stock in a research note on Thursday, February 10th.
+A number of other brokerages also recently weighed in on FUNC.
+Raymond James increased their price target on shares of First United from $24.00 to $26.00 and gave the company an “outperform” rating in a report on Tuesday, February 8th.
+Zacks Investment Research downgraded shares of First United from a “strong-buy” rating to a “hold” rating in a report on Monday, April 11th.

 About First United (Get Rating)